Keats Surname Meaning, History & Origin

 - William Keate recorded at Trinity Bay in 1765

 - Robert Keats recorded at Bonavista in 1794

 Keats tended to be pronounced “Cates” in Newfoundland.

-Select Keats Miscellany
+Keats Surname Miscellany

 The Keats Family of Wiveliscombe.
 The Keats family diaries and papers here covered the period from 1746 to 1839.
 The forebear of this Somerset family was the Rev. Richard Keats, headmaster at Blundells School in Tiverton from 1775 to 1797.
 He died in 1812.